 Madison Square (Beer) Garden

-The Dish, Canalside: Canalside is THE place for concerts and events in Buffalo these days and the The Dish’s beer garden gives you a front row seat to all the action.
+The Dish, Canalside: Canalside is THE place summer events in Buffalo these days and the The Dish’s beer garden gives you a front row seat to all the action.

 Go there if: The people watching.
 All the people watching.